UB-Mannheim/docxstruct/README.md

 # Handling Code
 `Docxstruct` is made to be adapted for parsing other kinds of content than 'Aktienführer'.
-It can be used as generic text-content recognizer and clarifier.
+It can be used as generic text-content recognizer and classifier.
 Therefore it provides lot's of analysis and structure for that.

 Usually all akf-specific content is stored in files which are called 'akf_....'